Key takeaways on top-down and bottom-up budgeting

 - Highly strategic: Senior management has access to the entire company's finances.
 They can use that data to make highly strategic monetary decisions that departments without the big picture might not see.

+In general, top-down budgeting is a central, strategic method.
 That said, there are plenty of disadvantages of top-down budgeting:

 - Lack of on-ground knowledge: The employees doing the business's day-to-day tasks know what will make the biggest impact for them.
 Senior management might not always know or understand that.

-- Communication Mishaps: The above problem results from poor communication, which is sometimes unavoidable, (especially during the busy budgeting season).
+- Communication mishaps: The above problem results from poor communication, which is sometimes unavoidable (especially during the busy budgeting season).
 Regardless, communication mistakes can lead to teams not getting the money they need to make strategic changes.

 - Lack of employee and lower/middle-management buy-in: If employees aren't actively involved in the budgeting process, they might feel like their input isn't valuable; this can lead to lower engagement and frustration on the job, neither of which is the intent.